Stites, Idaho: History

 Stites was named for Jacob Stites of New Jersey, who homesteaded the land in 1897 which became the city.
 He sold two years later and exercised his option to name it.
-Stites became the eastern terminus Northern Pacific branch line up the Clearwater in 1900, later the Camas Prairie Railroad's first subdivision line.
+Stites became the eastern terminus of the Northern Pacific branch line up the Clearwater in 1900, later the Camas Prairie Railroad's first subdivision line.
 It climbed the main river eastward from Lewiston to Kooskia and then turned south to ascend the lower South Fork.
 The abandoned spur was removed in the 1980s, and the city incorporated in early 1905.

 The original highway bridge (1911) that crossed the Salmon River just north of Riggins was replaced in 1936 and moved 50 mi north to Stites.